AdrienHolvoet/Boilerplate-.Net_Core-REST/README.md

  # Database configuration

  you can use Db in memory ( see startup) or config your own db localy or in the cloud.
-I use Microsoft sql server is used.
+I use Microsoft sql server.

+ for Ubuntu :
  - https://docs.microsoft.com/fr-fr/sql/linux/quickstart-install-connect-ubuntu?view=sql-server-ver15

 `systemctl status mssql-server --no-pager` to see if microsoft sql server is launch